 Again, welcome.
 We look forward to your comments, you know, and even if you have some comments about this process, we'd like to hear from you.
 We were trying to be as inclusive as we could and also to be respectful to tribes by giving the floor the majority of the day to tribal leaders, and to just open it up.
-We had one person in one of the consultations say that they prefer to go line by line in the Notice of Inquiry, but we also appreciate that tribal leaders have very, very busy schedules, far busier than ours will ever be because you have to take care of an entire community and an entire government, and oftentimes tribal representatives or leaders will come and just provide their comments and go on with the rest of their day, and so we do keep it open for flexibility, but if you do have comments on this process or changes or improvements you'd like to see, we certainly are open to those.
-So, again, we look forward to working collaboratively together to set this agenda, and we look forward to your comments.
-I'm going to turn it over to Lael who is down here on the right or my right to bring you through an overview of the Notice of Inquiry.
+We had one person in one of the consultations say that 1 2 they prefer to go line by line in the Notice of 3 Inquiry, but we also appreciate that tribal leaders have very, very busy schedules, far 4 5 busier than ours will ever be because you have to take care of an entire community and an 6 7 entire government, and oftentimes tribal representatives or leaders will come and just 8 9 provide their comments and go on with the rest 10 of their day, and so we do keep it open for 11 flexibility, but if you do have comments on this 12process or changes or improvements you'd like to 13 see, we certainly are open to those.
+So, again, we look forward to working collaboratively 14 15 together to set this agenda, and we look forward 16 to your comments.
+I'm going to turn it over to 17 Lael who is down here on the right or my right 18 to bring you through an overview of the Notice 19 of Inquiry.
+20 LAEL ECHO-HAWK: Good morning.
+Can here.
+I'm very happy to be in Oklahoma.
+This is stop four on our tour with the commission.
+We keep joking that we're going to get tour t-shirts or something.
+I haven't seen them so far.
+We'll see what happens, but, again, thank you all for coming.

-LAEL ECHO-HAWK: Good morning.
-Can everyone hear when everyone was talking?
+21 everyone hear when everyone was talking?
 Okay.
-Good.
+22 Good.
 Thank you.
 My name is Lael Echo-Hawk.
-I am a member of the Pawnee Nation of Oklahoma.
-I'd like to acknowledge President Howell from the Pawnee Nation.
-I appreciate him coming down here.
-I'm very happy to be in Oklahoma.
-This is stop four on our tour with the commission.
+I 23 am a member of the Pawnee Nation of Oklahoma.
+24 I'd like to acknowledge President Howell from 25 the Pawnee Nation.
+I appreciate him coming down